3bot/The-3bot-Manual/workflow.md

-Workflows are containers that holds one ore more tasks.
+Workflows are containers that holds one ore more tasks and are executed on one or more workers.
+Each execution has an execution log.